MaineLearning/MaineLearning/dev-processes.md

 ## Installation process (for new dev or staging installs)

+This process assumes you have Git installed on your local machine.
+Visit http://help.github.com/mac-set-up-git/ for a nice guide.

 1) Create a new database on the local machine.

 2) Download the latest database dump from the production site (~/dbdumps/)